Detailed guides to painful problems, treatments & moresitemap

 Get posts in your inbox:

-Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
+A weekly nugget or two of pain science news and ideas for patients and pros, usually 400–1000 words.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

 So we have experts who think the evidence is strongly positive, and experts who say “nonsense!”
 So how positive is it?
 Is it positive at all?
 Unknown.
-Boyles’ probably should stuck with a boring more-study-needed conclusion, because the evidence is conflicting and it just can’t be called yet.
+Boyles’ probably should stuck with a boring more-study-needed conclusion, because the evidence is conflicting at best and it just can’t be called yet.
 But it’s super rare for conflicting evidence lead to a happy ending, so place your bets!

 PainSci Member Login » Submit your email to unlock member content.
 If you can’t remember/access your registration email, please contact me. ~ Paul Ingraham, PainSci Publisher